samdze/godot-gameshell/README.md

-# godot-gameshell
+# Godot GameShell
-Godot templates and instructions for the GameShell portable game console
+Godot templates and instructions for the GameShell portable game console.